 I didn’t see the identity of the copycat thief coming until it was revealed.
 Having said that though this revelation just lacked a big shock for me.
 I think the film would have been more exciting if Francie had been revealed to be the burglar.
 It would have placed John in a predicament as to whether he should hand her in, or if he could attack her back if she attacked him.

 When I first saw this film I was convinced that it would be Francie who would be revealed as the copycat thief.
 I felt that she was playing Robie at his own game and having fun.
 Having said all that though, I do think that reveal would have been too obvious given how Francie acts earlier in the film.

-An enjoyable film that is beautiful to look at.
+This is an enjoyable film that is also so very beautiful to look at.
 In this film we get to see the wealthy and the beautiful having fun in a beautiful place.
 It makes us dream that we could have such a life too.
 Be sure to see this film on Blu-ray to see it looking clear and to see the colour photography at its most stunning.

 Grace and Cary are both superb here and the rest of the cast all deliver solid performances too.
 Jessie Royce Landis is hysterical as Francie’s mother who develops a crush on John herself.